Cloud Performance Monitor

 The Interconnects tab supports a number of actions that give you a clear picture of your connections to your cloud resources:

-• For each region there is a View in Map link that will take you to that region in the Kentik Map.
+• For each region, a View in Map link takes you to the Kentik Map.

 • Hover over a VPC to see the path that the traffic takes to your on-prem infrastructure.